nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-TutorPets shows an error message.
+TutorsPet shows an error message.

       Use case resumes at step 2.

-**Use case: Exit TutorPets**
+**Use case: Exit TutorsPet**

 **MSS**

 1. User enters exit into command prompt
-2. TutorPets saves the current contact in the list and exits.
+2. TutorsPet saves the current contact in the list and exits.

     Use case ends.